rodneyshupe/Cookbook/Recipes/Desserts/NoChurnIceCream.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 - In step one, replace liquid sugar with caramel sauce and increase the salt to 1/2 teaspoon.
 - In step two, once mixture is poured into the loaf pan, dollop 1/4 cup caramel over top and swirl into cream mixture using tines of fork.

 Milk Chocolate
 ^^^^^^^^^^^^^^

-- In step one when mixing in sugar and additional flavours add 6oz melted milk chocolate.
+- In step one when mixing in sugar and additional flavours add 6 ounces melted milk chocolate.

 Dark Chocolate
 ^^^^^^^^^^^^^^

-- In step one when mixing in sugar and additional flavours add 6oz melted bittersweet chocolate and 1/2 teaspoon instant espresso powder.
+- In step one when mixing in sugar and additional flavours add 6 ounces melted bittersweet chocolate and 1/2 teaspoon instant espresso powder.

 Mint-Cookie
 ^^^^^^^^^^^

-- In step one, replace vanilla extract with 3/4 teaspoon peppermint extract and add 1/8 teaspoon green food coloring.
+- In step one, replace vanilla extract with 3/4 teaspoon peppermint extract and add 1/8 teaspoon green food colouring.
 - In step two, once mixture is poured into the loaf pan, gently stir in 4 crushed (coarse) Oreo cookies.